Melanoma Glossary of Terms

 Medical oncologist: A doctor who specializes in treating cancer with chemotherapy, hormonal therapy, and biological therapy.

 Melanoma - a cancer that begins in the cells that produce skin coloring.
 These cells grow abnormally and will spread if not detected at an early stage.
 It can occur anywhere on the body and may begin in an existing mole or develop as a new growth on the skin.

-Metastasis - the spread of cancer from one part of the body to another.
+Metastatic: Having to do with metastasis, which is the spread of cancer from one part of the body to another.